MileHacker Logo

 • Journey Times: Range from 1 hour (fast ferry to Colonia) to 3-4 hours (to Montevideo or slower ferry to Colonia).

 • Immigration: Standard procedures apply.
-For Uruguay ferries, immigration for both countries often processes at the departure terminal in The Paris of south america.
+For Uruguay ferries, immigration for both countries often processes at the exit terminal in The Paris of south america.

 Cruise & River Transport

-Buenos Aires features a dedicated cruise terminal, the Terminal de Cruceros Quinquela Martín, in Puerto Madero, hosting international cruise ship operators.
+Buenos Aires features a dedicated the cruise port, the Terminal de Cruceros Quinquela Martín, at The harbor Madero, hosting international cruise ship operators.

 Delta Tours & Connections